 When I first began operating the sucker rod up and down, I thought that old windmill man did not know what he was talking about.
 I felt relieved until the 2-inch drop pipe started filling with water.
 Each stroke became harder and harder until I couldn’t pull up any more.
 Yet no water had reached the surface.
 (This prototype was embarrassing – a device that moves up and down with counterweights.)

 I thought I would just add more weights.
 After adding a few hundred pounds, I achieved reciprocation.
 But after looking closely, I realized the drop pipe and well seal were moving together up and down.
 The pump rod didn’t budge.
-(The tightened well sell and drop pipe came right up.)
-I bolted down and retightened the well seal and tried again.
+(The tightened well sell and drop pipe came right up with the sucker rod.)
+I bolted down and re tightened the well seal and tried again.
 The well seal stayed in place, but the drop pipe slowly slipped up through the well seal.
 The pump rod still didn’t budge.
-I went back to the drawing board with the words of the windmill professional haunting me for the next few months of trial and error.
+It wasn’t practically anyway, so I went back to the drawing board with the words of the windmill professional haunting me for the next few months of trial and error.

 After learning more about the intense load that rested within the large pump cylinder (at the current application), I realized I not only needed a water pump, but I also needed a jack to lift the load.
 So, I set out to design and build a water well pump jack.
 The first important step was to secure the well seal and drop pipe to the well head.